wordofwarning/wordofwarning.org/current/2013-domestic/bannon/index.md

 Created by Jo Bannon.
 Images: Manual Vason.
 Developed with the support of Rules and Regs and South Hill Park.
 Further development supported by Bristol Ferment, Dartington Space with the support of the Dartington Hall Trust, In Between Time, The Basement, Residence, RWA, Arnolfini & BAC.
 Supported using public funding by the National Lottery through Arts Council England.
-Domestic is produced by hÅb, with support from Guiness Northern Counties, Z-arts, etc.
+Domestic is produced by hÅb; supported by Z-arts + City Response Limited.

 ####Websites
 [www.jobannon.co.uk](http://www.jobannon.co.uk) | [@missjobannon](http://twitter.com/missjobannon)